-Joseph Firnberg house, also known as Boucvalt House, was originally located near downtown Opelousas.
-At the time it was built, Opelousas was the center of commerce for the region and a much larger town than was Lafayette.
-The single-story, French Creole house is an excellent example of the typical urban dwelling found on Main Street in the towns across Acadiana at the time.
-Urban French Creole cottages were built close to the street with a steep gable roof whose ridge ran parallel to the street.
+Joseph Firnberg house was originally located near downtown Opelousas.
+At the time it was built, Opelousas was the center of commerce for the region and was a much larger town than Lafayette.
+This single-story, French Creole house is an excellent example of the typical urban dwelling found on Main Street in the towns across early Acadiana.
+Urban French Creole cottages were built close to the street and included a steep gable roof with the ridge running parallel to the street.
 The Joseph Firnberg House features a chimney at the center of the ridge that serves two fireplaces, one in each main room.
-The rooms open directly onto the expansive front porch with window sills placed at the floor and transoms above each doorway.
-Near the turn of the 20th century, a bathroom and kitchen were added and positioned on either side of the structure to maintain architectural balance.
+Both rooms open directly onto the expansive front porch with doors that included transoms above and windows with sills at floor level.
+Near the turn of the 20th century, a bathroom and kitchen were added to the rear of the house, positioned on either side of the structure to maintain architectural balance.
 Such additions were commonly associated with financial success.
-In 1988, Dr. Roy Boucvalt purchased the house and afterwards, donated it to Vermilionville Historic Village.
+In 1988, Dr. Roy Boucvalt purchased this house and a few years later, he donated it to Vermilionville Historic Village.

 COPYRIGHT 2020 © PRESERVATION ALLIANCE OF LAFAYETTE